 [YELLOW-GREEN VIREO]

 Vireo flavoviridis Status: No accepted records.
-Taxonomy: Five subspecies are recognized, three in Mexico and Central America, and two reaching the USA: hypoleucus, a vagrant to California and Arizona, and flavoviridis, breeding in south Texas, and a vagrant to west Texas and Florida (Pyle 1997, Gill et al 2022).
-Comments: A bird identified as a […]
+Taxonomy: Four subspecies are recognized (AviList 2025), three in Mexico and Central America, and one, flavoviridis, breeding in south Texas and vagrant to the southern US from California to Florida (Brewer et al 2024).
+Comments: A bird identified as a Yellow-green Vireo was reportedly collected at Long Pine, Brown […]